 The U.S. Attorney's Office for the District of Idaho has about 56 employees, including 25 lawyers who are called Assistant United States Attorneys (AUSAs).
 The U.S. Attorney's main office is located in Boise, with branch offices in Pocatello and Coeur d'Alene.

-The North Idaho branch office opened in 1996.
-There are currently three attorneys and two legal assistant in the office, with additional support provided by the main office in Boise.
-The North Idaho office covers the ten northern counties of Idaho, which stretch 300 miles from the Salmon River to the Canadian border.
-Its territory includes the cities of Sandpoint, Coeur d'Alene, Lewiston and Moscow, the Kootenai, Coeur d'Alene and Nez Perce Indian Reservations, and all or part of seven national forests.
-The Coeur d'Alene office handles cases assigned to the U.S. District Court chambers in Coeur d'Alene and Moscow.
+The northern Idaho branch office opened in 1996.
+There are currently three attorneys and two legal assistants in the office, with additional support provided by the main office in Boise.
+The northern Idaho office covers the ten northern counties of Idaho, which stretch 300 miles from the Salmon River to the Canadian border.
+The northern division includes the cities of Sandpoint, Coeur d'Alene, Lewiston and Moscow, the Kootenai, Coeur d'Alene and Nez Perce Indian Reservations, and all or part of seven national forests.
+The Coeur d'Alene office handles cases assigned to the U.S. District Court chambers in Coeur d'Alene.
 Its caseload is varied, consisting of everything from misdemeanor tickets to violence in Indian Country, large-scale drug cases, bank robberies and certain homicides.